Rates of estimation for high-dimensional multi-reference alignment: Introduction

+\end{enumerate} \end{Theorem*} We refer to Theorems \ref{thm:highnoise} and \ref{thm:lownoise} for precise statements of these results.
+Our signal class with power law decay $\beta<1/2$ is representative of a setting where the average power per Fourier frequency, $\|\theta^*\|^2/K \asymp K^{-2\beta}$, is of comparable magnitude to the power $r_k^2$ at a typical frequency $k \in \{1,\ldots,K\}$.
+Our analyses of the estimators that achieve these minimax rates apply more generally to signals of this form (c.f.\ Theorems \ref{thm:oracleMoM} and \ref{thm-mle}).

+For large $N$, this result implies that there is a sharp transition in the minimax estimation rate near the noise level $\sigma^2 \asymp K^{1-2\beta} \asymp \|\theta^*\|^2$, which separates the two signal-to-noise regimes of the problem.
+Such a transition may be anticipated by the results of \cite{bandeira2017estimation}, where $\sigma^2 \gtrsim \|\theta^*\|^2$ is the condition required to carry out the high-noise Taylor expansion of the chi-squared divergence, and of \cite{romanov2021multi} which provided a sharp analysis of the sample complexity in the low-noise regime for an analogous discrete MRA model (see below).
+As $\sigma^2$ varies in the small parameter window from $K^{1-2\beta}/\log K$ to $K^{1-2\beta}$ between these ``low-noise'' and ``high-noise'' regimes, our result confirms that there must be a rapid increase in the minimax risk, from roughly the order $K^{2-2\beta}/N$ to $K^{3-2\beta}/N$.

-In the high-noise regime where $\sigma^2\gtrsim K$, we show that the minimax rate is achieved by a variant of a third-order method-of-moments (MoM) procedure.
-The scaling with $\sigma^6$ matches previous results of \cite{perry2019sample}, but a notable new feature of the rate is that it does not have an explicit dependence on the dimension $K$.
-In the MRA model, for functions having the Fourier coefficients (\ref{eq:polarcoordinates}) and bandlimited to maximum Fourier frequency $K$, second-order moments correspond to the power spectrum
+In the high-noise regime where $\sigma^2\gtrsim \|\theta^*\|^2$, we show that the minimax rate is achieved by a variant of a third-order method-of-moments (MoM) procedure.
+The scaling with $\sigma^6$ matches previous results of \cite{perry2019sample}, and a notable new feature of the rate is its scaling with the dimension $K$---for example, when $\beta=0$, the rate has no explicit dependence on $K$.
+In the MRA model, for functions having the Fourier coefficients (\ref{eq:polarcoordinates}), second-order moments correspond to the power spectrum

 and third-order moments to the Fourier bispectrum